Difficult conversations with pre-teens and teenagers: what are they?

-It’s normal to feel uncomfortable discussing these things.
-But being prepared can help you feel more confident and comfortable to tackle difficult conversations.
+If you’re prepared, it can help you feel more confident and comfortable to tackle difficult conversations.

 There are no scripts for difficult conversations and tricky topics.

 - Try to stay calm.
 Be honest if you’re shocked by the topic, but reassure your child that you do want to discuss the issue.
-This can help your child feel he can talk to you about anything.
+This can help your child feel they can talk to you about anything.

 - Listen to your child.
 This means giving your child a chance to talk through what’s going on, without you trying to fix the situation.
 Often, teenagers aren’t expecting you to fix things – they just want you to listen.